How To Use Coconut Oil For Tanning

 2. Coconut Oil Nourishes And Protects Your Skin

 During a tanning session, your skin is exposed to strong sunlight and harmful UV rays.
 Coconut oil helps cut down skin damage with the help of the stable saturated fats in it that form a protective layer on your skin (1).
-These saturated fats and vitamins also help reduce the loss of moisture from your skin.
-Additionally, coconut oil helps replenish the natural shine of your skin.
+These saturated fats and vitamins provide nourishing care to your skin and help reduce the loss of moisture.
+Additionally, using coconut oil for the skin helps replenish the natural shine of your skin.

 3. Coconut Oil Has Antibacterial And Antifungal Properties